 In the available space, fill in the appropriate value, based on the type of the custom field you chose:

 Fill in a text value (case sensitive).

 Fill in the exact value you have set on the drop-down options of your Custom Field (case sensitive).

 Type-in "true" or "false" based on whether the checkbox will be ticked or not ticked, respectively.

 This type of Custom Field has its own trigger, called When a specific day is reached, which you can utilize to trigger your automation on a specific date, or any number of days before or after the date of a Custom Field is reached.

-As soon as you're done, click on the Save button to have your trigger ready and waiting inside your workflow.
+As soon as you are done, click on the Save button to have your trigger ready and waiting inside your workflow.

-Please keep in mind that any changes in your Mailing Lists and/or your Custom Fields may affect your automation when you use this type of trigger, so make sure that you take this under consideration when you make such changes.
+Please keep in mind that any changes in your Email lists and/or your Custom Fields may affect your automation when you use this type of trigger, so make sure that you take this under consideration when you make such changes.
 To move ahead with your current design you should learn how to use the Conditional / Control steps and how to use Actions.